tlively/learn-gfx-hal/book/src/05_shaders.md

 # Push Constants

 Last lesson I said that most of the time you don't re-upload vertex data every frame.
-That's because usually you'd have a single model (an "iconic triangle") and then you'd tell the shader what animation frame, or position, or global light level, or whatever else without touching the model data directly.
+That's because usually you'd have a single model (an "iconic triangle" if you will) and then you'd tell the shader what animation frame, or position, or global light level, or other detail to use during the drawing without touching the model data directly.
 It doesn't seem like a big difference right now when there's only 3 vertex entries in one triangle, but if there's _thousands_ of vertex entries, and there's _tens_ of copies of that model that have to show up in the scene, well you'd rather be doing all that math on your GPU (with dozens of ALUs) than on your CPU (with only a handful of ALUs).
 That's like, the whole _point_ of the GPU after all.

 So how do we know about these special global values during a draw call?
 They get placed into things called _uniforms_, that's what the `uniform` keyword is for